Imperial Korean Armed Forces

-The Imperial Korean Armed Forces (대한제국군) was the military of the Korean Empire, it ended in 1910 when Imperial Japanese forces annexed the Korean Empire.
+The Imperial Korean Armed Forces was the military of the Korean Empire, it was ended in 1910, when the Imperial Japanese Army annexed the Korean Empire and occupied the territories of Korea.

 History

 Foundation

 Succeeding the Joseon Army and Navy, the Gwangmu Reform reorganized the military into a modern western-style military.
 The foundation of the Imperial Korean Army started when Inoue Kaoru argued that the King should modernize the military and the commanding system in 1895.
 Korea established many military academies in Korea.
 Gojong of Korea tried to install his guards, but because of the interruptions of Japan, it was hard to use the Capital Guards (Siwidae,(시위대), (侍衛隊)) as his palace guards.
 But when the Japanese were being interrupted by other European countries, the Siwidae was formed as Gojong's guards.
 The minister of the military supervises the training of the Siwidae.
 However, the Siwidae was disbanded in August of that year for failing to stop the Japanese from assassinating Empress Myeongseong.